 - Helps with brand recognition

 Though you’ll want to be true to your brand, you can use color to set the mood.
 So, while your logo will stay the same, you might use seasonal images within the body of your newsletter.
 This can help your subscribers buy into the emotions associated with particular colors.

-To choose the right colors for your newsletter, you can use tools like Coolors and the other tools on this list to select contrasting or complementary colors that make your email newsletter design pop.
+To choose the right colors for your newsletter, you can use tools like Coolors to select contrasting or complementary colors that make your email newsletter design pop.

 Here are a couple of examples.
 Digicel keeps it simple by using its brand colors: